Skip to main content

 If you really want to shorten your sales cycle, slow down!

-If the conversations I’ve been having with sales leaders recently are anything to go by, our sales pipelines are full of opportunities that start off looking like they are going to end up in a quick sale, but then get stuck somewhere in the middle (or towards the end) of ...
+If the conversations I’ve been having with sales leaders recently are anything to go by, our sales pipelines are full of ...

 Successful Selling = Intelligent Choices, not Fixed Formulas